 Do Your Plants Have Anger Issues?

 If you’ve followed my blog, you’ll have noticed two huge themes, I don’t like big fat lawns and I don’t like stabby stuff.
 I am a bit of an anomaly in that I love to garden, but the garden doesn’t always love me.
 I have horrible seasonal allergies, I am sun and heat sensitive and I’ve learned a mad respect for the plant world and its ability to remind us who’s really in charge.
-There are some great clues when plants don’t really want you to mess with them and here are a few to help you out.
+There are some great clues when plants don’t really want you to mess with them and here are a few ways to manage difficult plants.

 Some plants are dangerous when ingested.
 The plant below, Datura Moonflower is also called jimsonweed, and it gets a bad wrap because people used it for a hallucinogenic and some I guess liked it, and some I guess, died.
 Now I don’t know about you, but if I knew that 2 seeds is a good buzz and 3 seeds is death, it’s not for doing.
 So if you decide to eat something, know what it is and check your sources.